 Apple cinnamon granola

 Making your own granola is not only cheaper but also healthier.
 This recipe limits added sugars and fats.
 The applesauce adds natural sweetness and flavor, and you can toss in your favorite protein sources like nuts and seeds.

-I picked up a great tip from America's Test Kitchen: if you love chunky granola with big clusters, the best trick is also the easiest: just press your granola mixture into a pan, don't stir it, and let it set for an hour after baking.
+I picked up a great tip from America's Test Kitchen: if you love chunky granola with big clusters, the best trick is also the easiest: just press your granola mixture into a pan, don't stir it, and let it set undisturbed for at least an hour after baking.
 You'll end up with a big solid sheet of granola that you can break into the perfect-sized pieces.

+Apple cinnamon granola